aroberge/avantpy/proposal/idea.md

 ```

 If you know French and what a Python `while` loop is, the answer is obvious.
-If you don't know French, you likely have a 50% chance of being wrong.
+If you know Python but don't know French, you likely have a 50% chance of being wrong.
 If a Chinese version of the above had been given, the probability of error
 would likely have increased to 75%.